How to create an in-study participant screening question

 1. Add a screening question

-On the Questionnaire tab of the study setup page press the “+ Add question” button.
+On the Questionnaire tab of the study setup page press the “+ Add screening question” button.
 Type your question into the Question box then select the way you’d like your candidates to respond from the Options section.
-You have 2 options available:

-Radio button: This is a button that a participant can click to ‘check’ or select, like a check box.
+This is a button that a participant can click to ‘check’ or select, like a checkbox.
+Unlike the checkbox, the participant can only click one option.

 Drop-down: This will produce a drop-down menu that your participants can select one answer from.